 Tampa Bay Center for Relational Psychology is a practice of independent psychologists and mental health practitioners committed to helping individuals, families and couples in the Wesley Chapel area improve their own and their families’ emotional and psychological well-being.
 Our services include individual, couples, family and group therapy as well as assessment and workshops.
 We provide a comfortable, warm, and professional environment where individuals and families can find the help they need and know they will be treated with sensitivity and respect.
 The clinicians here provide high quality care, adhering to the highest ethical standards and using methods that are proven to be effective.
-We serve individuals, couples and families in the communities of Wesley Chapel, New Tampa, Tampa Palms, Zephyrhills, Lutz, Land O’ Lakes, Dade City, south Pasco and Hillsborough Counties and the greater Tampa Bay area.
+We serve individuals, couples and families in the communities of Wesley Chapel, New Tampa, Tampa Palms, Zephyrhills, Lutz, Land O’ Lakes, Dade City, South Pasco and Hillsborough County and the greater Tampa Bay area.

 NEWS & EVENTS

 Sharon Maisonet Psy.D. is currently a post-doctoral clinical psychology resident and works with children, adolescents, and families.
 Her areas of expertise include anxiety, depression, trauma, ADHD, self-harm, parent training, adjustment, emotional difficulties, and relational struggles.
 She has experience working with populations of diverse cultural backgrounds and provides therapy services in English and Spanish.
 Sharon works under the supervision of Dr. Jennifer Richardson.